A Level-Headed Approach To Child Support

 - Spousal support being paid to one of the parents

-- Who pays for health care, daycare, and other essentials
+- Who pays for health care, day care and other essentials

 - Special expenses for the child

-When Do You Need a St. Louis Child Support Attorney?
+When Do You Need A St. Louis Child Support Attorney?

 It is even more important to have legal representation when parents cannot agree on child support, as payment amounts are likely to be decided by a judge or mediator.
 In such cases, incorrect or incomplete representation of your financial situation could bring severe financial stress in the future.

-Child Support Situations that May Mean Going Back to Court
+Child Support Situations That May Mean Going Back To Court

 After a final divorce decree is obtained, life circumstances can change for either or both parties to a divorce.
 However, child support can only be modified if you show a substantial and continuing change in circumstances that makes the terms of the original court order unreasonable.
 For this reason, it is important to get it right the first time.